blobaa/bba-did-method-specification/docs/markdown/spec.md

 ## Privacy Considerations

 All aspects described in the [Privacy Considerations](https://w3c.github.io/did-core/#privacy-considerations) section within the DID specification are applicable to the `bba` DID method.
-In
+In addition to that, the following topics must be considered.

 ### Account Tracing